Chapter 12:

 “Yeah.
 I already said that.”
 She raised an eyebrow.
 “You’re the greatest priest I’ve met.”

-On one level, I suppose that I should’ve been… happy?
-After all, this proved what I’d always believed; that the church was full of liars and hypocrites.
+Perhaps I should’ve been happy.
+After all, what she said seemed to prove what I had always believed; that the church was full of liars and hypocrites.

 As I looked at Vivian while we stood at the edge of town, the full weight of what she was saying about me being the ‘greatest priest she knew’ dawned on me.